 Rule: When an owner cedes ownership of a resource, that user immediately loses control of the resource, excluding other privileges that the user might have through other access entries.
 The “cede ownership” function should allow the user to set other access entries they wish to retain before ownership is ceded.

+AKT: As soon as the owner field is updated and published, the UI’s and workflow will recognize the change in ownership.
+The new owner field will only be published based on the workflow described below

 Comment: To permanently change the owner of a resource, one adds the other owner and then revokes one’s own ownership.
 The other owner must explicitly accept ownership.

+AKT: Our workflow will “publish” the change of ownership when the other user accepts ownership

 Access control

 Share settings are associated with a resource and comprise a list of who the resource is visible to, what they can do with the resource and whether they may assign access privileges to others.
 Conceptually a table with two columns represents the share settings.
-For example
+For example: